ctom2/lhef-parser/README.md

 * γγ → ee
 * Axion-Like Particle production

-The histogram production is handled by terminal commands.
+The histogram production is handled by the following terminal commands:

 ```
 positional arguments: